Frasan00/Application-with-keycloak-and-nginx/README.md

 - This is a simple authentication app that focuses on keycloack and nginx as a reverse proxy integration
 - The simplest way to run this application is via docker-compose with "bash run.sh"
+- You can also use kubernetes-deployment to deploy and test this server

 ### keycloak setup ###